 The four determining parts of a moving coil dynamic microphone:

 - The Conductor (Moving-Coil)

 - The Magnet And Its Pole Pieces

 - The Passive Circuitry/Step-Up Transformer

 Related article: How Are Microphones Made?
 (Designs, Materials, Production)

 The Dynamic Diaphragm

-A microphone diaphragm is a thin membrane suspended at its edges in a mic capsule.
-The purpose of a diaphragm is to move when subjected to sound pressure and, in turn, begin the microphone transducer’s process of converting sound waves to mic signals.
+What is a microphone diaphragm?
+A mic diaphragm is a thin membrane suspended at its edges in a mic capsule.
+The purpose of a diaphragm is to move when subjected to sound pressure and, in turn, begin the microphone/transducer’s process of converting sound waves to mic signals.

 The dynamic mic’s diaphragm is attached to the moving-coil and so when sound pressure causes the diaphragm to vibrate, the coil vibrates with it.
 Now that we understand electromagnetic induction, we can really understand the central role that the diaphragm plays in a dynamic mic.